 - To send an LCD message to a caller who has initiated a SOHVA or intercom call from another LCD telephone, - 1.
-Hear the SOHVA tone or voice announcement. - 2.
-Press the appropriate fixed RESPONSE MESSAGE button to send a preselected message (I Will Call Back, for example) to the calling telephone, while still on the call, press the scrolling RESPONSE MESSAGE button to scroll through the system-supplied messages.
+Hear the SOHVA tone or voice announcement in your handset or headset. - 2.
+Press the appropriate fixed RESPONSE MESSAGE button to send a preselected message (I Will Call Back, for example) to the calling telephone,

+-OR- while still on the call, press the scrolling RESPONSE MESSAGE button to scroll through the system-supplied messages.